Behavioral Health Staff Biographies

 Jeremy Heath was originally hired on with Volunteers of America Indiana as a Correction Officer, but after a short period of time he transitioned to a Case Manager role at the behavioral health center.
 In this role, he enjoys working alongside the counselors to help his clients with essential tasks such as getting their paperwork in order or finding housing.
 He has a BFA from the University of Evansville and describes himself as "a happy husband, a blessed father, a proud Hoosier, an unrepentant American, and a conservative poet."

 Michelle Lovelady has been in the social work field for 18 years.
 In 2007 she received her Master's Degree and began providing clinical services.
 In 2010 she became a licensed clinical social worker(LCSW).
 The primary therapies that Michelle uses are Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy(DBT) and Mindfulness.
 She also received training in Cognitive Processing Therapy (CPT) for treating Post Traumatic Stress Disorder(PTSD).
 Her diagnostic skills are strong and serve to guide her therapy with clients.
-She offers both group and individual psychotherapy and works well with depression, anxiety related disorders, trauma and personality disorders.
+She offers both group and individual psychotherapy and works well with addiction treatment, depression, anxiety related disorders, trauma and personality disorders.
 Adult men and women are her primary clients.

 Jennifer Smith is a Licensed Clinical Social Worker (LCSW) with a Master's Degree in Social Work from the University of Southern Indiana.
 Since 2008, she has worked with men and women in the prison system and is currently a Treatment Counselor at Volunteers of America Indiana's behavioral health center in Evansville.
 She facilitates individual and group counseling for individuals in the Federal Drug Aftercare program and helps them work through mental illness problems such as anxiety, depression, trauma and grief.